As I’ve written within the sustainability space for over 5 years now, I’ve collected many great ideas and tips on living a more eco-friendly life.

 34. If you must purchase fashion items, choose items with the least environmental footprint such as eco-friendly fabrics (i.e. organic cotton, hemp), locally manufactured and ethically made.

-36. Use mulch as it protects the soil and conserves water.
+36. Use garden mulch as it protects the soil and conserves water.
+I list all the reasons to mulch your gardens in this article.

 37. Avoid synthetic fertilisers and pesticides and learn the principles of permaculture to grow your garden organically.